Ukraine in the Eurovision Song Contest 2018: Competing entries

 Artists and composers had the opportunity to submit their entries via an online submission form which accepted entries between 10 October 2017 and 15 January 2018.
 Composer and producer Ruslan Kvinta was assigned as the new music producer of the show and was the lead in reviewing the received submissions and shortlisting entries to compete in the national final.
 On 16 January 2018, the eighteen selected competing acts were announced.
 The eighteen acts were allocated to one of two semi-finals during a draw that took place on 19 January, which was hosted by Ruslan Kvinta.

-Shows

 Semi-finals

 The two semi-finals took place on 10 and 17 February 2018.
 In each semi-final nine acts competed and the top three entries determined following the combination of votes from a public televote and an expert jury advanced to the final of the competition, while the remaining six entries were eliminated.
 In addition to the performances of the competing entries, 2018 Czech Eurovision entrant Mikolas Josef performed the 2018 Czech entry "Lie to Me" as a guest in the first semi-final, while 2018 French Eurovision entrant Madame Monsieur performed the 2018 French entry "Mercy" as a guest in the second semi-final.